arcanis/secretsanta/README.md

 # Secret Santa

-Check it live on [mael.dev/secretsanta/](https://mael.dev/secretsanta/).
+Check it live on [mael.dev/secretsanta/](https://mael.dev/secretsanta/)!

+Should you appreciate this tool so much that you'd like to thank me, you can either drop a friendly note in this repository's issues, or be a [one-time sponsor](https://github.com/sponsors/arcanis?frequency=one-time&sponsor=arcanis)!
+I'd be very grateful for either 😊

 ## License (MIT)